SmileAPI/quickstart/README.md

 1. Configure the Flutter development environment to ensure normal operation [you can find the instructions](https://flutter.dev/docs/get-started/install)

+🚨 **Attention** 🚨

+When running the project on the Android emulator, please ensure to replace `127.0.0.1` with `10.0.2.2` in all request URLs within the embedded HTML files (`flutter_webview/assets/smile.html`).
+This is because the Android emulator uses the `10.0.2.2` address to access the localhost of the development machine.

 2. Change to the Flutter project directory:

 ```bash